RPGHacker/asar/docs/src/functions.md

 - `realbase()`

   Returns the current address in the ROM being written to.
 This is not the same as the value of a nearby label when the `base` command is active: it returns the actual address the code will end up at.

+## String formatting functions

+These functions return strings, and are especially useful for the `print` command or its friends.

+- `bin(x[, width])`

+  Prints x as a binary (base-2) integer.
+If width is provided, the output is padded to at least this many digits using zeroes.

+- `dec(x[, width])`

+  Prints x as a decimal (base-10) integer.
+If width is provided, the output is padded to at least this many digits using zeroes.

+- `hex(x[, width])`

+  Prints x as a hexadecimal (base-16) integer.
+If width is provided, the output is padded to at least this many digits using zeroes.

+- `double(x[, precision])`

+  Prints x as a decimal number with precision decimal places (default: 5).